briceduke/briceduke/posts/python-asap.md

 Before you go, I have a few things to say:

 1. Thank you for reading this, it really makes my day!
-I really would love to hear your feedback, positive or negative, via comments, likes, a follow, Unicorns (what are those, they sound cool! 🦄), or even DMs!
+I really would love to hear your feedback, positive or negative!
 2. I'll be pushing more programming language tutorials like this one, but stepping up to more challenging languages.
 I'll also be adding onto current languages by making more advanced tutorials (Python Pt.
 2?)
 3. Practice Practice Practice!
 Good programmers practice until they get it right, but _great_ programmers practice until they can't get it wrong!
 I'll list some practice resources below 😊
 4. This is just a _basic_ introduction to Python and programming.
 We aren't even scratching the surface, but if this made you have even an inkling of interest in programming, I highly recommend you go further into Python.
 I'll be adding more Python tutorials soon though 😁